fpryor33/ConleyDynamics.jl/docs/src/man/tutorial.md

 This means that the simplicial complex ``K`` has one component, as well as one loop, and no cavities.
 The function `homology` returns a vector of integers, whose k-th entry is ``\beta_{k-1}(K)``.
-We would like to point out that in ConleyDynamics all homology computations are performed over fields, and therefore homology is completely described by the Betti numbers.
+We would like to point out that in `ConleyDynamics.jl` all homology computations are performed over fields, and therefore homology is completely described by the Betti numbers.
 Two types of fields are supported, and they are selected by the characteristic `p` in the sparse boundary matrix: